siggame/blog/MegaMinerAI-Rules.md

 - Purpose: An initial tournament on Saturday evening that identifies which team is currently in first place.
-A second Quick Draw Tournament may occur at midnight on Sunday
+A second Quick Draw Tournament may occur at 9:00 AM on Sunday
 - Prize: The first-place team will receive their registration fee back.
   - Eligibility is detailed in the "Eligibility" section